All symposium lectures, panel discussions, performances, and workshops are free and open to the public unless otherwise indicated on the schedule.

 Please do not photograph or record any speakers, events, or participants without permission.
 If the keynote speakers grant permission, we will record their presentations and make the videos available on our website after the symposium.
 If you do not want to be recorded during the Q&A portion of the keynote events, please let us know.

 Symposium volunteers will take photographs at many of the events.
 If you do not want your photo taken, please inform the photographer.

-Audiovisual Needs: We ask presenters to communicate their AV needs via email at any time before the symposium.
-We are able to provide a shared laptop, data projector, and large screen at all sessions.
+Each venue will be equipped with microphones, a laptop and data projector, and a large screen.
+All presenters should communicate their AV needs via email at any time before the symposium.
 Please indicate if your presentation requires audio playback, special software, or other lighting or sound support.
-We ask presenters to bring their work on a flash drive and to take a few moments to download their presentations to the shared computer desktop before the session begins.
+It is best to bring your work on a flash drive and take a few moments to download your presentation to the shared computer desktop before the session begins.
 We strongly recommend that all presenters test their presentations on a computer other than the ones on which the presentations were initially created.
+We have been advised that the recommended resolution for PowerPoint presentations is 16:9 for optimal display.
 The College provides wireless Internet access.
-Instructions are available at the symposium information table.